 A player, who admittedly, he’d never heard of before he saw him mentioned on Twitter.

 Before even saying ‘hello’ to Faulkner, when he called on a crackly line from the ‘Randy Jet’, Lerner asked the Villa CEO, “Did we get Belhanda for less than £10million?”

-“Bell Ender?” replied Faulkner, not quite making the player’s name out.
+“Bell Ender?” replied Faulkner, not quite making out the player’s name.

 “Yes!
-Lets hope he’s better than that other Moroccan we signed,” continued an enthused Lerner.
+Lets hope he’s better than that other Moroccan we signed,” continued an enthused chairman.

 After Faulkner told Lerner the deal wasn’t happening, at first, Lerner refused to believe him.